etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/README_DIST.md

-### distributed learning for adaptive traffic signal control
+### Distributed Learning for Adaptive Traffic Signal Control

 ### How to use ###
 * should declare SALT_HOME and PYTHONPATH as an environment variable